mikemayer67/XMLFunc/readme.md

 where

->  var-name is any string consisting of alphanumeric characters (no whitespace or unicode, and must not start with a digit).
+>  var-name is any string consisting of alphanumeric characters (no whitespace or unicode, and must not start with a digit).  *This attribute is optional.
+The argument must be referenced by index if not specified.*

->  var-type is either the literal string "integer" or "double"
+>  var-type is either the literal string "integer" or "double".  *This attribute is optional.
+It defaults to double if not specified.*

 ### Example: